f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 **Navigation:** Click Create

+..
+NOTE:: We did not put the policy in Blocking mode.
+We will do that after we verify functionality

 Apply the HTTP security profile to the external virtual server.

 **Navigation:** Local Traffic > Virtual Servers > Virtual Server List >